hashicorp/terraform-provider-aws/website/docs/r/apprunner_service.html.markdown

 * `egress_configuration` - (Optional) Network configuration settings for outbound message traffic.
 * `egress_type` - (Optional) The type of egress configuration.Set to DEFAULT for access to resources hosted on public networks.Set to VPC to associate your service to a custom VPC specified by VpcConnectorArn.
-* `vpc_connector_arn` - The Amazon Resource Name (ARN) of the App Runner VPC connector that you want to associate with your App Runner service.
+* `vpc_connector_arn` - The ARN of the App Runner VPC connector that you want to associate with your App Runner service.
 Only valid when EgressType = VPC.

 ### Observability Configuration

 The `observability_configuration` block supports the following arguments:

-* `observability_configuration_arn` - (Required) The Amazon Resource Name (ARN) of the observability configuration that is associated with the service.
+* `observability_configuration_arn` - (Required) The ARN of the observability configuration that is associated with the service.
 * `observability_enabled` - (Required) When `true`, an observability configuration resource is associated with the service.

 ### Code Repository